-You can also opt for a full Raspberry Pi, that will drive up the cost to about 30-35$, but gets you the benefit of wired Ethernet connectivity.
+Alternative Setup: You can opt for a full Raspberry Pi, which increases the cost to about $30-35, but provides wired Ethernet connectivity benefits.

-This is pretty straight forward, plug or solder the Enviro pHAT onto the Pi, and connect it to the power supply.
-Voila.
+This setup is straightforward: plug or solder the Enviro pHAT (environmental monitoring HAT - Hardware Attached on Top) onto the Pi, and connect it to the power supply.

 prtg_host = 'IP_OF_THE_PRTG_PROBE'